 This – 4 ingredient wonder bomb – actually tastes like parmesan and acts like it in cooking, too!

 While it won’t melt into pasta sauces and other hot dishes, it will absolutely toast up and get a nice color.
 And the most important part, the taste is spot on.
 If you haven’t tried vegan parm, get some in your life.
-I adapted this version in this recipe from Veggieful.
-Go there for a video demo of how to make the stuff.

 One last note, nutritional yeast is a wonder food if you haven’t already heard.
 It’s high in folic acid, contains 9 grams of protein per 2 Tablespoons – that’s more than an egg! – , contains 3 grams of fiber per serving, and boasts an entire day’s worth of Vitamin B-12 (crucial for red blood cell production) in just 1 Tablespoon.
 I mean, c’mon.
 And it tastes like cheese?
 I mean…